-The success of Manchester BRC is based on the impact we make the lives of our patients and our communities, providing lasting change for all.
+The success of Manchester BRC is based on the impact we make to the lives of our patients and our communities, providing lasting change for all.

 Read the stories below to find out more about how we transformed scientific breakthroughs into diagnostic tests and life-saving treatments for patients.